econia-labs/econia/src/move/econia/doc/market.md

 order management function, to enable diagnostic function returns, public entry calls, etc.

-When a maker places a limit order that posts against the book, they are issued a "market order ID" that is unique to the given market.
-The maker order price is encoded in the market order ID, as well as a counter for the number of orders that have been placed for the corresponding market.
+When someone places an order that result in one or more fills and/or a post to the book, they are issued a "market order ID" that is unique to the given market but not necessarily across different markets.
+Each market order ID encodes a counter for the number of orders that have been placed on the corresponding market.
+For orders that result in a post to the book, the market order ID additionally encodes an "AVL queue access key" (essentially a pointer into order book memory), which is required for order lookup during order size change and/or order cancellation operations.

 <a name="@General_overview_sections_0"></a>